 - Chronic lung diseases including COPD (chronic obstructive pulmonary disease), asthma (moderate to severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension

 - Having a medical device (for example, tracheostomy, gastrostomy, or positive pressure ventilation [not related to COVID-19])

 For more detail on the eligibility criteria for the authorized treatments, see the Fact Sheets on the U.S. Food and Drug Administration website.
 To speak with someone about monoclonal antibodies call 1-877-332-6585.

 If you are high risk, talk to your healthcare provider about mAb treatment.

 If you don’t qualify for mAb treatment, you still have options.
 There are clinical trials for people like you.

 Positive for COVID-19, but don’t have a healthcare provider?
 Call the Combat COVID Monoclonal Antibodies Call Center at 1-877-332-6585.

 WHAT ARE THE TREATMENTS?

-The U.S. Food and Drug Administration has authorized two monoclonal antibody (mAb) treatments for emergency use: etesevimab and bamlanivimab or casirivimab and imdevimab.
-These treatments could help your immune system respond more effectively to the virus that causes COVID-19, reducing the chances that your symptoms will get worse.
-Your healthcare provider can help you decide if you're eligible for mAb treatment.
+The U.S. Food and Drug Administration (FDA) has authorized three monoclonal antibody (mAb) treatments for emergency use: REGEN-COV (casirivimab and imdevimab administered together), sotrovimab, and Actemra (tocilizumab).
+These treatments could help your immune system respond more effectively to the COVID-19 virus, reducing the chances that your symptoms will get worse.
+Your healthcare provider can help you decide if you are eligible for these mAb treatments.

 I’M AT HIGH RISK.
 HOW CAN I GET MONOCLONAL ANTIBODY TREATMENT?